 - It reveals a structured way of collecting and documenting the business requirements with an architectural impact (i.e. non-functional requirements) to be quantifiable, measurable, and testable.

-- It includes various design techniques in lights of the Quality Attributes which help to create software architecture.
+- It includes various design techniques in light of the Quality Attributes which help to create software architecture.

 - Evaluating software architecture should be part of each project, hence we will discuss different techniques that might help you to mitigate the architectural risk.